RishabhGithub7348/Language_Learning_Game/README.md

 ## Getting Started

-Follow these steps to set up the Linga project on your local machine:
+Follow these steps to set up the Lingua project on your local machine:

 1. Clone the repository.